This post may contain affiliate links. Please read our disclosure policy.

 Two slices of French toast cooking in a buttery skillet until golden brown.

-1. Melt the butter in a medium skillet or griddle over medium heat.
-Place the coated bread slices in the skillet and cook until golden brown on one side, then flip and cook the other side until golden.
+1. Cook the french toast.
+Melt the butter in a 10-inch skillet over medium heat.
+Add the soaked bread and cook for 2 to 3 minutes per side until golden brown on both sides.

-two slices of french toast on a plate topped with butter and syrup.
+Two thick-cut slices of brioche French toast topped with melting butter and maple syrup.

 Expert Tips